 - If a potential client says no, what would be the reason?
 Be brutally honest while answering this question, as it will help you identify your weak spots and prepare possible solutions.

 You can also do a SWOT analysis of your business idea or brand to clarify strengths and weaknesses and further actions.

-PRO TIP: Choose a platform that provides you with opportunities for branding, including website building customization, white labeling, and custom domain.
+TIP: If you see strong branding as a core factor for your online coaching business growth, get started with a platform that provides you with opportunities for branding, including website building customization, white labeling, and custom domain.

 Keep in mind that brand building from scratch, even online, takes time, practice, and patience.

-Keep in mind that you constantly need to keep track of every aspect of your business, including website, marketing, client-relationship management, and finances.
-Besides being a coach, you should be an entrepreneur who takes full responsibility for your brand.
+As you start mastering coaching, remember that you constantly need to keep track of every aspect of your business, including website, marketing, client-relationship management, and finances.
+Besides being a good coach, you should be an entrepreneur who takes full responsibility for your brand.

-Measure results, keep track of progress, and generally have business goals to stay motivated.
+Measure results, keep track of your progress, and let your passion for coaching expand.